Sorry. This form is no longer available.

 🏕 Camping is available on Friday and Saturday nights.

 🚶🏽♀️The workshop includes walking around rough terrain and shared work moving rocks for erosion control structures.
 You are NOT required to participate in these activities if you join us.
 The land is beautiful and you may prefer to relax near headquarters.
-Just know the terrain is rough surrounding headquarters and the outhouse.
+The terrain is somewhat rough surrounding headquarters and the outhouse, but there is a dirt road that helps create access.
 Please reach out with any further questions about accessibility of the space and activities.
 Thank you!

 Please contact Leah Potter-Weight with any questions at email@example.com.

 If camping Friday night, please arrive between 4PM and 8PM